cseebec/Movie_Recommendation_P4/README.md

 ### Collaborative Based
-Even though the system is not finished it can still be used as starter code
+Even though the system is not finished it can still be used as starter code.

 # Citations